Garden Renovation Costs

 Remove All Waste from The Garden

-The old has gone, and the new has arrived.
-So, the first step in garden regeneration is to clear out any old and worn outdoor furniture, structures, stones, and any weeds or damaged grass.
+The first step in garden regeneration is to clear out any old and worn outdoor furniture, structures, stones, and any weeds or damaged grass.

 Can I Renovate a Garden Myself?